Message from the Department Chair

 - The Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Program focuses on the prevention, assessment, treatment and rehabilitation of injuries and illnesses.
 Athletic trainers are health care professionals who collaborate with physicians to optimize patient and client activity and participation in athletics, work, and life.
 They work with a wide range of ages and skill levels in a variety of settings – from professional sports teams and high school programs to sports medicine clinics, government agencies, and performance arts.
 Athletic training students may also simultaneously complete the prerequisites to apply for graduate studies in physical therapy, occupational therapy, and/or health care professions.
 The goal of the Athletic Training program is to provide the athletic training student the knowledge and the clinical experience to pass the BOC (Board of Certification for the Athletic Trainer) Exam and become a successful entry-level health care professional in a variety of settings.

-- The Community Health program offers a Bachelor of Science in Community Health.
+- The Public & Community Health program offers a Bachelor of Science in Community Health.
 The program provides a core of health education courses, establishing a professional foundation knowledge base; covering the seven areas of responsibility of a health educator.
 Students declaring Community Health select one of three tracks of specialization: Gerontology, Nonprofit Leadership, and Healthcare Administration.
 The Community Health program is designed to prepare students to gain employment as community-based health educators, assisting individuals and communities in promoting health and preventing disease.
 Students employed in this profession carry out their mission through organized, interdisciplinary efforts that address the physical, mental, and environmental health concerns of entire communities as well as those specific populations at high risk of disease and/or injury.
 Employment settings include but are not limited to: hospitals, non-profit organizations, government and private business, as well as medical clinics and health departments.
 The program is also designed to prepare students to pass the Certified Health Education Specialist (CHES) examination.

 - The Exercise Science program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation for the Exercise Sciences (CoAES).
 A Bachelor of Science degree with an area in Exercise Science includes programs designed for students with an interest in health promotion, wellness, strength and conditioning, and those interested in pursuing graduate programs in an allied health profession.
 Students declaring an Area in Exercise Science choose a track in Wellness or Pre-Health Professional.
 The Pre-Health Professional track is designed for those students ultimately preparing to pursue graduate programs in Physical Therapy, Occupational Therapy, or Physician Assistant, among others.
 The Exercise Science program focuses on mastery of knowledge/techniques related to programming for enhancement of health through physical activity and for delivery of preventive and rehabilitative physical activity programs that promote health and prevent disease.